Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: e ROSITA analysis

 The amount of photons detected by eROSITA allows meaningful spectral analysis.
 We select several time periods for measuring spectra (see Table \ref{tab:erosita}) via forced aperture photometry.
 The first period (A) encompasses the first three passes in eRASS1.
 Segments B and C are the 4th and 5th passes (when the source is bright) respectively.
 Period D are the last two scans of eRASS 1.
 Segments E, F, and G are the eRASS2,3,4 respectively.

 Spectral modelling is performed assuming the spectral model of multi-colour accretion disc \texttt{diskbb} (redshifted to $z=0.088$ with \texttt{zashift}), and with the interstellar absorption fixed at the value reported by \citet{HI4PICollaboration2016} at the position of the source: $N_{\rm H}=1.45~\times~10^{20}$ cm$^{-2}$.
-The \textsc{xspec} model is therefore \texttt{phabs*zashift*diskbb}.
-Unabsorbed fluxes are measured with the \texttt{cflux} component (\texttt{phabs*zashift*cflux*diskbb}).
-Results of the redshifted black body model \texttt{phabs*zashift*bbodyrad} are also reported in the appendix (Table \ref{tab:erosita_bbodyrad}).
+The \textsc{xspec} model is therefore \texttt{tbabs*zashift*diskbb}.
+Unabsorbed fluxes are measured with the \texttt{cflux} component (\texttt{tbabs*zashift*cflux*diskbb}).
+Results of the redshifted black body model \texttt{tbabs*zashift*bbodyrad} are also reported in the appendix (Table \ref{tab:erosita_bbodyrad}).

 Table \ref{tab:erosita} shows the spectral modelling results.
 The temperature is reliably measured only in period B, all other segments have temperature was frozen at that value.
 Statistically significant flux is measured only in periods B and C, for other intervals we obtained upper limits on the flux/luminosity.
 We describe the results for the accretion disc model, but the conclusions for the black body radiation spectrum are similar albeit with a slightly lower best-fitting temperature.